 Bringing a new vision to customer service

-I met Dave a decade or more ago.
-I was doing volunteer work for the Miami Lighthouse for the Blind and Dave was training blind people for customer service.
+👉 The Scoop – Among his many great qualities, Dave worked with the Miami Lighthouse for the Blind training blind people for customer service.
 It soon dawned on me that what Dave was doing was invaluable: he was giving blind people real-life skills that would earn them a good living and allow them to live independent lives.
-Soon, I hired SCC, Dave’s company, to do the prospecting for my photo franchise business.
-And, as they say, the rest is history.
-The franchise did not survive Miami, but our friendship did.

-Defining Moment -- About 40 years ago I made a decision: I'm going to eliminate the word no and every derivative of no out of my vocabulary.
+👉 Decisive Moment #1 – About 40 years ago made the decision to eliminate the word “no” and every derivative of no out of his vocabulary.
 No, don't, won't, can't.
-And as a result, any opportunity that came across my desk or person I met, they said, would you, could you?
-And since I eliminated “no” out of my vocabulary, it took me to places that I have never experienced.
+As a result, it took me to places that I have never experienced.

-How did he cope? – Training people better, making sure that they deliver impeccable customer service.
+👉 What did he do? – Began training people better, making sure that they deliver impeccable customer service.
 To do this, Dave stresses honesty –these are real people answering phones.

 Add comment